Minto, New South Wales: Retail

 Minto has received negative publicity on two occasions because of its local shopping centre, the Minto Mall, which has been investigated twice on the news program A Current Affair.
 After being placed under pressure by A Current Affair and members of the community due to the rundown state of the mall, Minto Mall sold in late 2012.

 Since 2014, the former Minto Mall has fully reopened and refurbished as Minto Marketplace.
 It is now populated by major retailers such as Woolworths and Kmart.
 The centre was renamed back to the Minto Mall following another modernisation effort.

-Beside the Mall, Minto also contains a strip of fast food francises including KFC, Hungry Jack's, McDonald's and formerly a Pizza Hut, which would be moved to a different location to make way for a Guzman y Gomez francise.

 Schools

 Minto is home to two high schools, Sarah Redfern High and Alfaisal College; five primary schools, Campbellfield Public, Minto Public, Sarah Redfern Public, The Grange Public and Alfaisal College; and a special school, Passfield Park, which services disabled students from pre-school through to high school.

-Rugby League players, Michael Lett, Gray Vaine, Justin Brooker, John Skandalis, Ken McGuinness, Kevin McGuinness, Israel Folau, Mickey, Lopini and Lelea Paea, Tim Lafai and Byron Fruean all attended Sarah Redfern High School, a notable rugby league school.
+Rugby League player Lelea Paea attended Sarah Redfern High School.